Top Pick: LUCKUP

 - 56 Pounds.

 There are quite a few important factors that go into making the best dog crate.
 If you have a bigger – or more rambunctious – dog, one of the most important factors is definitely whether or not the crate is tough.
-If you’re looking for a crate that can stand up to your dog, it’s vital that you choose one of the top heavy-duty dog crates out there today.
+If you’re looking for a virtually escape-proof dog crate that can stand up to your pet, it’s vital that you choose one of the best heavy-duty dog crates out there today.

 Top Heavy Duty Dog Crates in 2021